Ijaz101/GE-Analytics/README.md

 | Canada         |    $1.5M |    $0.6M | **-60.0%** |
 | Australia      |    $0.9M |    $0.3M | **-66.7%** |

+Overall, the geographic analysis shows that **all five major markets experienced substantial year-over-year declines, ranging from approximately 59.8% to 68.4%.** However, the city-level analysis demonstrates that the decline was not uniform within each country, with some cities showing resilience or emerging as new contributors.
 The geographic analysis shows that the decline was **broad-based across the company's major markets**, with Germany experiencing the largest percentage decline among the five markets at approximately **68.4%**.

 At the same time, the city-level drillthrough reveals that the decline was **not uniform within each country**.
 Some established cities experienced severe contractions or completely lost their previous-year sales, while smaller or previously inactive cities emerged as new sources of revenue.